 - Sonar uses the domain names gathered from the above processes as well as certain TLD zone files to conduct DNS "ANY" record requests.
 This data is also useful for asset discovery and the identification of phishing portals, as well as new malicious domains matching algorithmic patterns.

-- Sonar scans a growing number of UDP services.
-These include NetBIOS, DNS, NTP, IPMI, NAT-PMP, BACNet, SIP, SNMP, MDNS, and quite a few others.
-We use this data to identify large-scale misconfigurations and vulnerabilities in consumer, enterprise, and critical infrastructure systems.
+- Sonar scans a growing number of TCP and UDP services.
+TCP studies include SSH, SMB, Telnet, RDP, Mongo, Redis, CouchDB, and more.
+UDP studies include NetBIOS, DNS, NTP, IPMI, NAT-PMP, BACNet, SIP, SNMP, MDNS, and quite a few others.
+We use the metadata from these publicly exposed services to identify large-scale misconfigurations and vulnerabilities in consumer, enterprise, and critical infrastructure systems.

 Accessing our data